zuixinxuting/sing-box-subscribe/instructions/README.md

 python main.py
 ```

-or you can directly select the template with the  `template_index`, `0` means the first template
+or you can directly select the template with the  `template_index`, `0` means the first template(no flask doesn't support)

 ```
 python main.py --template_index=0